-Checklist: Cross-border legal facilities

-- □ The law deems that assisting states, the United Nations, the IFRC, the ICRC and the National Society are 'eligible actors'. - □ The law outlines the criteria that other actors must fulfil in order to be recognised as an 'eligible actor'. - □ There is a detailed procedure for determining (in advance of disaster) whether an actor meets the criteria and is, therefore, granted the status of 'eligible actor'.
-There is also an expedited procedure for determining eligibility which can be used in the event of a disaster. - □ The law permits international assisting actors to obtain legal personality in the country by becoming registered or incorporated.

-The law provides the following legal facilities to 'eligible actors'.
-The legal facilities apply to both the entry and transit of international assistance.
-They are available during the disaster response and early recovery period.
+Ch necklist: Cross-border legal facilities The law deems that assisting states, the United Nations, the IFRC, the ICRC and the National Society are 'eligible actors'.
+The law outlines the criteria that other actors must fulfil in order to be recognised as an 'eligible actor'.
+There is a detailed procedure for determining (in advance of disaster) whether an actor meets the criteria and is, therefore, granted the status of 'eligible actor'.
+There is also an expedited procedure for determining eligibility which can be used in the event of a disaster.
+The law permits international assisting actors to obtain legal personality in the country by becoming registered or incorporated. and e law provides the following legal facilities to 'eligible actors'.
+The legal facilities apply to both the entry d transit of international assistance.
+They are available during the disaster response and early covery period.
+Per rsonnel Exemption from visa requirements for relief personnel or, alternatively, access to an expedited process to obtain visas.
+Exemption from work permit requirements for relief personnel or, alternatively, access to an expedited process to obtain work permits.
+Automatic or expedited recognition of foreign professional qualifications or licenses.
+Cus stoms Access to simplified and expedited customs clearance including: simplified customs documentation; priority customs clearance; waived or reduced inspection requirements; inspection and release outside business hours; and o inspection and release at a place other than a customs office.
+Exemption from export and import restrictions.
+Reduced regulatory controls for the importation of food, medication and medical equipment.
+Exemption from customs duties, tariffs or fees.
+Access to an expedited process for claiming exemption from duties, tariffs or fees.
+Permission to re-export goods and equipment not used during a response operation.